 Multi-modality imaging for treatment planning of selective internal radionuclide therapy (SIRT)

-This work will be done in collaboration with Mirada Medical, Oxford, UK, a company which develops and commercializes medical imaging software, including software dedicated to treatment planning and treatment verification based on multimodal imaging.
-Therefore, there will be regular secondments to Mirada Medical.
-In addition, the project may include short-term visits to different HYBRID partners for phantom experiments.
+This work will be performed at the division of Nuclear Medicine at the Leuven University (KUL) and in collaboration with Mirada Medical, Oxford, UK, a company which develops and commercializes medical imaging software, including software dedicated to treatment planning and treatment verification based on multimodal imaging.

 Jafargholi Rangraz E, Tang X, van Laeken C, Maleux G, Dekervel J, van Cutsem E, Verslype C, Baete K, Nuyts J, and Deroose CM (2020) Quantitative comparison of pre-treatment predictive and post-treatment measured dosimetry for selective internal radiation therapy using cone-beam CT for tumor and liver perfusion territory definition.
 EJNMMI Res.
 10, 94. https://dx.doi.org/10.1186%2Fs13550-020-00675-5

 Tang X, Jafargholi Rangraz E, Coudyzer W, Bertels J, Robben D, Schramm G, Deckers W, Maleux G, Baete K, Verslype C, Gooding MJ, Deroose CM, and Nuyts J (2020) Whole liver segmentation based on deep learning and manual adjustment for clinical use in SIRT.
 Eur J Nucl Med Mol Imaging 47, 2742–2752. https://doi.org/10.1007/s00259-020-04800-3

 You can find a summary of this publication here.